 Treatment approaches for internet addiction are relatively new and have some catching up to do.
 Fortunately, many of the most commonly-used approaches for behavioral addiction are adaptable to this relatively new phenomenon.

 Here are several common types of therapy that could be used for internet addiction:7

 - Recreation therapy

 Individual treatment outcomes will vary.
-The most critical determining factor here is one’s willingness to change.
-Change does not happen overnight, and it requires a lifetime of intentional effort.
+The most critical determining factor here is someone’s willingness to change.
+Change doesn’t happen overnight, and it requires a lifetime of intentional effort.

-While there are some considerations regarding medication to treat Internet addiction, this is a relatively new endeavor that warrants further exploration.
-Escitalopram is one such drug.
-For those with co-occurring mental health disorders, it is recommended to take any psychotropic medications as prescribed.
-Not taking medications as prescribed may ultimately impact the symptoms of Internet addiction as well.
+While there are some considerations regarding medication to treat internet addiction, this is a relatively new endeavor that warrants further exploration.
+For those with co-occurring mental health disorders, it is recommended to take any medications as prescribed.
+Not taking medications as prescribed may ultimately impact the symptoms of internet addiction as well.